valeria20/qa-checklist-ai-docs/privacy-policy.md

 ## Storage
 - Generated checklists are stored in Atlassian’s [App Storage](https://developer.atlassian.com/platform/forge/storage/) service, which is hosted inside Atlassian’s cloud infrastructure and bound to the customer’s site.
-- No issue content, personal data, or checklists are stored on external servers controlled by the developer.
+- No issue content, personal data, or checklists are stored on external servers controlled by the Vendor.
 - The App does not maintain any independent database outside of Atlassian’s platform.

 ## Data Sharing
 - For checklist generation, issue content (summary and description) is securely transmitted to the OpenAI API service.
 This is used only to produce the requested output.
 - No other third parties receive any data.
-- The developer does not sell, share, or use any personal data for marketing or profiling.
+- The Vendor does not sell, share, or use any personal data for marketing or profiling.

 ## Retention
 - Data is retained only in Atlassian App Storage for as long as the checklist is needed for the issue.